DocComfort/FSM_Unified_Platform/docs/migrations/2025-11-01_calculator-module.md

-# Calculator Module Scaffold – Nov 1, 2025
+# Calculator Module Scaffold - Nov 1, 2025

 - Added new package `@fsm/calculators` containing reusable HVAC calculator logic starting with the airflow/static pressure predictor (ported from BOLT FSM).
 - Functions expose pure TypeScript utilities for reuse across web and mobile applications.
-- Future work: migrate remaining calculator formulas (Manual J, duct sizing, filter sizing, etc.) and pair them with shared UI components.\n- Added duct sizing and filter performance helpers with matching unit tests (Vitest).\n- Established @fsm/calculators test harness (vitest.config.ts) and wired to turbo test pipeline.\n
+- Added duct sizing, filter performance, and Manual J load helpers with matching Vitest coverage.
+- Established the `@fsm/calculators` test harness (`vitest.config.ts`) and wired it into the turbo test pipeline.
+- Dedicated calculator routes/screens now live in `apps/web` and `apps/mobile`, persisting history locally and (when authenticated) to Supabase.
+- Next: expand coverage for edge cases (extreme velocities, filter datasets) and surface shared components in UI packages.